Bug report #3746

 I am uploading a subset of that shapefile, with the same CRS.

-#6 Updated by Anne Ghisla almost 10 years ago
+#6 Updated by Anne Ghisla over 10 years ago

 - Status changed from Open to Closed